NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems: From 5G to 6G NTN: New Frontiers for Positioning

-Although RTT-based positioning serves as a baseline for single LEO-based positioning in 5G, when it comes to multi-RTT for more than one LEO there are certain drawbacks that need to be considered.
-In order to use two-way TOA, we need to calculate the propagation delay for multiple LEOs and compensate for these delays using TA.
-However, due to the significant propagation delay differences among multiple LEOs, we cannot guarantee that these differences will be within the maximum tolerable delay spread in 5G systems.
-Therefore, simply compensating for propagation delay for only the serving satellite, as done in TNs, is not sufficient to obtain TOA measurements from multiple LEOs.
-Furthermore, GNSS is also necessary to enable both single LEO-based positioning and multi-RTT for multiple LEOs to compute RTT between LEOs and UE.
-While it may be questioned whether LEO-based positioning is necessary when UE is already equipped with GNSS support, it is important to note that the LEO-based positioning framework in 5G is primarily intended for positioning verification purposes, rather than for explicit positioning.
+While RTT-based positioning serves as a baseline for single LEO positioning in 5G, multi-RTT for multiple LEOs poses certain challenges.
+Using two-way TOA necessitates compensating for propagation delays across several LEOs, which differ significantly.
+These differences may exceed tolerable delay spreads in 5G, making it insufficient to compensate for propagation delay only for the serving satellite, as in TNs.
+Further, GNSS is needed to enable both single LEO positioning and multi-RTT with multiple LEOs.
+While the value of LEO positioning might be questioned with UE equipped with GNSS support, it is crucial to understand that LEO positioning in 5G focuses on location verification, not explicit positioning.
 Besides, as we will discuss in Section~\ref{sec:research-landscape}, it is natural to wonder whether a standalone cellular positioning solution using LEOs can serve as an alternative to GNSS or enhancement of GNSS, especially indoors.